Multiple business entities

 - Terms and conditions

-Each business entity can use either a unique invoice sequence or your site's shared sequence.
+Each entity can use either its own unique invoice sequence or your site's shared sequence.

-An entity prefix is an alphanumeric string of four characters or fewer that's added before the sequential invoice number.
+An entity prefix is an alphanumeric value (four characters or fewer) prepended to the sequential invoice number.
 When enabled, the sequence starts at 1,000 and increments by one.

-By default, Recurly uses a single sequence across your site, in line with European Commission invoicing rules.
-However, certain EU member states require a unique sequence per country.
-The Country Sequencing feature lets you set up distinct sequences for each EU member state.
+By default, Recurly uses a single invoice number sequence across your site.
+Certain EU member states require a unique sequence per country — Country Sequencing lets you create distinct sequences for each EU member state.
 Enable or disable this using the radio button in the entity settings.

 Entity invoice images

-Header and footer images let you control which logos appear on invoices sent to your customers.
+Header and footer images control which logos appear on invoices sent to customers.
 Footer images are commonly used for secondary logos or custom messaging.

 Entity charge invoice notes